 Saving money on gift giving is extremely important if you find yourself constantly buying gifts because you are invited to so many different events every year.
 If you are going to one wedding shower after another, or baby showers, and birthday parties you may find that by the time Christmas rolls around at the end of the year, you have no money left.

 If you have an abundance of cash and can afford to buy all kinds of gifts, cool.
 But then again, if you have an abundance of cash, chances are you are not reading a post about how to save money on gift giving.

 Anyways… gift giving can quickly become very expensive, but honestly it doesn’t need to be.

 When I was a teenager I spent a lot of money on gifts too.

-My nieces and nephews were young and I bought them many expensive toys and games, which at the time, I didn’t realize that they would soon end up being tossed out, as soon as they older.
+My nieces and nephews were young and I bought them many expensive toys and games, which at the time, I didn’t realize that the gifts would soon end up being tossed out, as soon as the kids got older.

 When I look back on those days I think what a waste of money on my part.
 But I digress.

 Giving someone a birthday gift or a baby shower gift isn’t supposed to put us into debt.